LiixTT/AMS-IO-Agent/Knowledge_Base/03_DESIGN_BLOCKS/IO_Ring/Core/structured_T28.md

 ### Step 4: Execute & Capture
 - **CRITICAL - Check Virtuoso Connection Before Execution**:
   - **MUST use `check_virtuoso_connection` tool** to verify Virtuoso connection is available before executing any SKILL scripts
+  - **If connection check fails**:
-  - If connection check fails, do NOT proceed with SKILL execution
+    - Do NOT proceed with SKILL execution
+    - Do NOT proceed with DRC/LVS checks
-  - Print connection status to user
+    - **MUST call `final_answer()` immediately** to report the connection failure to user
+    - Include in final_answer: connection error details, generated files so far, and instruction that user needs to fix Virtuoso connection
   - Only proceed to SKILL execution if connection check passes
 - Use `run_il_with_screenshot` to execute SKILL scripts
 - Save screenshots to timestamp directory: `schematic_screenshot.png`, `layout_screenshot.png`